First Passage Percolation on Hyperbolic groups: Introduction

 \begin{enumerate} \item {\bf Velocity exists and is constant:} One of the first results in Euclidean FPP is that, under minimal conditions, the expected first passage time (from origin) in any direction grows linearly in the Euclidean distance and there exists a limiting constant (often referred to as time constant or velocity, we shall use the latter).
 This is a straightforward consequence of sub-additivity for rational directions.
 One can also show that the velocity varies continuously with the direction and upgrade this to a shape theorem \cite{CD81}.
-In the hyperbolic setting, the situation is quite different in flavor We parametrize directions in $G$ by points in the boundary $\pG$.
+In the hyperbolic setting, the situation is quite different in flavor.
+We parametrize directions in $G$ by points in the boundary $\pG$.
 We show that for $\nu$-almost every $\xi \in \pG$, the velocity (i.e., limit of the linearly scaled expected passage time) $v(\xi)$ exists along a word geodesic ray from the identity element in the direction $\xi$ (Theorem \ref{thm-vexists}).
 Further, $v(\xi)$ is constant almost everywhere.
-We provide examples (Section \ref{sec-eg}) to show that we cannot replace "almost everywhere" by "everywhere".
+We provide examples (Section \ref{sec-eg}) to show that we cannot replace "almost everywhere" by "everywhere". \footnote{It is worth noting that velocity, in a given direction, usually refers to the almost sure limit of scaled passage times in the literature.
+This is equal to the scaled limit of expected passage times in the Euclidean case.
+Even though we consider the scaled limit of expected passage times here, our results also show convergence in probability.
+We expect almost sure convergence to hold, but postpone this to future work.}

 \item {\bf Linear Variance:} Once the first order behavior has been established, the next natural question is to understand the fluctuation of passage times along the word geodesic in a fixed direction.
 This question remains unresolved in Euclidean FPP, though it is widely believed that the fluctuations are subdiffusive, exhibiting a power law behavior with exponent $\chi=\chi(d)<\frac{1}{2}$ for all dimensions $d$.
 In particular, it is predicted that $\chi(2)=\frac{1}{3}$.
 However the best rigorous upper bound on the exponent still remains $\frac{1}{2}$ for FPP on $\Z^d$ (\cite{Kes93,bks-sublinear}).
 In contrast, in the hyperbolic setting one expects the variance to grow linearly in the word distance, and this was conjectured in \cite[Question 5]{bz-tightness}, \cite[Section 4]{benjamini-tessera}.
 We confirm this conjecture (Theorem \ref{t:linvar}). \end{enumerate}